corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/api-transactions.md

 The next step is to build up the transaction proposal by adding the desired components.

-We can add components to the builder using the `TransactionBuilder.withItems` method:
+Components are added to the builder using the `TransactionBuilder.withItems` method:

 {{< tabs name="tabs-14" >}}
 {{% tab name="kotlin" %}}